 The project is funded by the Integrated Youth Support Service and is managed by qualified youth workers.
 We also provide a qualified BNA nurse for the duration of the play scheme.

 Baylands has joined forces in order to provide a discounted introduction to horse riding for disabled young persons.

 Cost: £48 for a six week course (1 hour per week).
 Sessions are available for 8 to 18-year-olds.

 Ongoing discounts are awarded to all participants once their course has been completed.
 Participants may only attend one six week course, as spaces are limited.
 To apply for a place please contact us - website

 Friends of Bright Eyes provide after-school activities, day trips and school holiday playschemes for ages 8 to 18 years.

 Our weekly Short Break activity clubs provide an inclusive space for disabled children and youth to have masses of fun.
 Staff and volunteers care-workers provide support for the children to engage in enjoyable activities and encourage them to push their boundaries.
 Activities range from the ordinary to the downright bizarre including crafts, drama, story time, sports, cooking, painting, messy play, sensory play and much much more.

 Many children form close bonds with staff and show great improvement in self-esteem and confidence having formed friendships outside of the family.
-We pride ourselves on helping our children develop their social skills and independence, we believe by befriending them we are supporting them in being all they can be - More information
+We pride ourselves on helping our children develop their social skills and independence, we believe by befriending them we are supporting them in being all they can be - Website

 The Inclusion Project is an innovative initiative that promotes a healthy, social and active lifestyle for young adults with learning difficulties.
 The emphasis is to be included in the happenings of the community.
 Post education can be an abyss for people with learning difficulties, it can be difficult to find activities during weekdays that will facilitate the lifestyle that young adults desire.
 The Inclusion Project aims to solve this issue.
 Evenings and Saturdays available - more information